ethereum/ethereum-org-website/docs/applying-storybook.md

 Each component will only need one file containing all the stories, and should follow the naming convention of the component.

-So for the component `ExpandableCard.tsx`, the stories file will be names `ExpandableCard.stories.tsx`.
+So for the component `ExpandableCard.tsx`, the stories file will be named `ExpandableCard.stories.tsx`.

 The stories file will reside with each component.
 So the base folder structure in `src` will look like this: